AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/composite-components.md

 This article will use the typical card component as its example use case.
 Cards are a common UI element for many digital experiences and are typically made up of an image and associated text or caption.
 An author wants to be able to drag-and-drop the whole card, but be able to individually edit the card's image as well as customize the associated text.

+## Prerequisites {#prerequisites}

+The following models for supporting the composite component use cases require the following prerequisites.

+* Your AEM development instance is running locally on port 4502 with a sample project.
+* You have a working external React app [enabled for editing in AEM.](editing-external-spa.md)
+* The React app is loaded in the AEM editor [using the RemotePage component.](remote-page.md)

 ## Adding Composite Components to a SPA {#adding-composite-components}

 There are three different models for implementing your composite component depending on your SPA implementation within AEM.